-The venue is Old Mill Farm, Bolney, RH17 5SE [Map] and we are grateful to Glyn Stevens, the owner, for making us welcome, as always.
+The venue is Old Mill Farm, Bolney, RH17 5SE [Map] and we are grateful to Glyn and Tom Stevens, the proprietors, for making us welcome, as always.

-The proceedings begin in the farmyard at 6pm with a torchlight procession down the lane to the orchard, where the wassailers encircle one of the oldest trees.
+The proceedings begin in the farmyard at 3.30 pm with a procession down the lane to the orchard, no longer with flaming torches as we move to a more family oriented event in daylight.
+Here the wassailers encircle one of the oldest trees.
 The Master of the Ceremony begins the proceedings by leading an invocation, encouraging the tree to produce a bumper crop in the coming season.
 A spiced and cider-

 The high point of the ceremony now takes place with the ‘general hullabaloo’.
 This begins with a shotgun being fired into the air, at which point, everyone makes as much noise as possible.
 Bring your own ‘instruments’ -

-The evening concludes back at the farmyard with spiced wassail cakes and English cider.
+The afternoon concludes as evening falls back at the farmyard with spiced wassail cakes and English cider.
 As in previous years, we are hoping to be able to sample some more of that wonderful cider from Old Mill Farm, where the ceremony is held.
-A collection is taken to offset our costs, and so that everyone may associate themselves with the occasion and its undoubted benefits!
+Wobblegate will also be producing some more food and drink for sale outside the tap room.
+A further display of Morris Dancing will accompany the food, drinks and revels, and a collection is taken to offset our costs, and so that everyone may associate themselves with the occasion and its undoubted benefits!

 Chanctonbury Ring Morris Men and Apple Howling -